tmcdo13/ISDS3105_fall18/projectHandout/README.md

 they are investigating a different research question.
 Do not be too jealous of your code, which is only a tool and not the ultimate goal of the project.
 Sharing your code is a good way to receive feedback on it.

+## Final checklist

+  - Introduce the project using a README file containting the research question and a 1-2 paragraph description of what you did.
+Add images if you think they help clarifying.

+  - Make sure that the code is reproducible - e.g., use the `here` package for filepaths, and restart your R session to male sure there are no dependencies to the elements in your environemnt.
+Unless strickly necessary, I would prefer that you save and load the data you retrieve from the APIs as R objects (e.g., tibbles).
+You may still keep the script for querying the API in a separate script.

+  - Arrange your scripts and output files meaningfully in your project folder (e.g., dataset and images in separate subfolders)